How to Run a Successful Nonprofit Membership Program | Donorbox

 • Lifetime

-While it might feel natural to heavily focus on acquiring new members, successfully leading a membership program also requires paying attention to the already existing members and how you can move them up levels/tiers.
+While it might feel natural to heavily focus on acquiring new members, successfully leading a membership program also requires paying attention to your existing members.
+Consider how you can keep them involved as well as move them up a level or tier.

-Review your current membership program to ensure that the existing levels at each additional tier provide a more valuable experience than the level below it.
-The higher level needs to be different enough to motivate an upgrade.
+Review your current membership program to ensure that each additional tier provides a more valuable experience than the level below it.
+The higher level needs to be different enough to motivate an upgrade!
 A single difference does not offer enough of an incentive to move to the next tier of membership.

 Most often, the level above has an increased number of transactional items and an experience that the level below doesn’t include.

-Map out a strategy for moving members up tiers, making sure you’re not coming off too strong too frequently.
+Then, map out a strategy for moving members up tiers, making sure you’re not coming off too strong or reaching out too frequently.
+A great time to contact a member about an ugrade is within a month or so of their renewal.

 You can only keep improving your nonprofit membership program if you track it, evaluate it, and take appropriate action based on when your organization needs to step up.